app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

 Creating the Transaction API Endpoint
 -------------------------------------

-Now, let’s create a DRF viewset to expose the transaction model securely.
+Now, let`s create a DRF viewset to expose the transaction model securely.
 First, create a serializer for the Transaction model.

 .. code-block:: python